CristianJCabrera/Enterprise-Active-Directory-Deployment-and-Identity-Management-Lab/Active Directory Deployment and Identity Management.md

-# Active Directory Deployment and Identity Management
+# Active Directory Deployment and Identity Management Lab

 ## Overview
 This lab focuses on deploying a structured Active Directory environment that models a multi-regional enterprise organization.
 The implementation emphasizes proper Organizational Unit (OU) design, identity management, and group-based access control by organizing users, computers, and servers across regional and departmental boundaries.
 The lab demonstrates foundational Active Directory administration practices used in real-world IT and cybersecurity environments, including standardized naming conventions, security group management, and scalable domain organization.